graemeg/fpGUI/uidesigner_ext/readme.txt

 This is a extended version of fpGUI Designer.

+With run-only-once, window list, undo feature, integration into IDE, editor launcher,...

 Fred van Stappen. fiens@hotmail.com